-177

-180

-183

-186

-189

 if one sex is no more available, the less competitive individuals of the mating group will remain unmated.

-competitive encounter with preference: Here again, individuals from the same mating group but with opposite sex encounter each other based on their value of competitiveness C. Within each pair thus formed, each individual chooses to accept the potential partner based on its own preference trait.
+competitive encounter with preference: Here again, individuals from the same mating group encounter each other based on their value of competitiveness C. Within each pair thus formed, each individual chooses to accept the potential partner based on its own preference and the partner’s gametic investment.
 If both partners mutually accept each other, they become unavailable for further mating for the current time step.
-If at least one individual rejects the mating, both of them return in the mating group and yet again two individuals are randomly drawn from the mating group.
+If at least one individual rejects the mating, individuals remain free to encounter less competitive individuals.

-Note that for each of these scenarios, the whole process is sequential: if a first pair is formed and both individuals mate, then the routine proceeds to the next pair.
-However, if the first pair is formed but mating does not occur, then it will affect the subsequent pair formation and potential related matings.

-Preference model: The probability that an individual will accept the mating (Pm) is a function of his genetic value of Preference and his partner’s Gametic investment (Eq.2).
+Preference model: The probability that an individual will accept the mating (Pm) is a

+219 function of its genetic value of preference and its partner’s gametic investment (Eq.2).

 Pm = exp−